sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Implement functions to continue the game after game ending #32
 - Implement functions to play cards(Fix Code). #34
 - Implement functions to sync the game(Fix code:sync the game to the players in the same game room). #35
 - Judge whether the Poker Combination is a Three-And-One poker combination, and returns the value of any of the three cards in front of the Three-And-One. #74
-- Judge whether the Poker Combination is a Three-And-One poker combination, and returns the value of any of the three cards in front of the Three-And-One. #74
 - Judge whether the Poker Combination is a Three-And-None poker combination #75